 Third, we find the O&M costs Duke Energy Indiana will recover under the terms of and as part of the 2018 Settlement Agreement are reasonable.

-Therefore, the Commission approves: (1) the 2018 Settlement Agreement; (2) the removal of the interim status of the Step 1 Rates; and (3) the implementation of the Step 2 Rates filed with the settlement testimony of Ms. Douglas.
+Therefore, the Commission approves: (1) the 2018 Settlement Agreement as modified by the Commission herein; (2) the removal of the interim status of the Step 1 Rates; and (3) the implementation of the Step 2 Rates filed with the settlement testimony of Ms. Douglas.
+The Commission orders Duke to file within 30 days revised documentation reflecting the necessary changes to institute the 2020 O&M cap and the 2018-2020 capital expenditures cap.

+Finally, the Commission, pursuant to its authority and discretion under Ind.
+Code §§ 8-1-2-23, 26, 48, 51, 52 and other applicable provisions of Indiana law, hereby directs Duke Energy Indiana to make monthly informational filings regarding Edwardsport operations and related costs incurred from January 2018 until the date of the Commission’s final order in a Duke Energy Indiana proceeding removing Edwardsport from the Commission’s jurisdiction, irrespective of when DEI files its next rate case.
+See CAC-CX-8, pp. 19-20.

 Duke Energy Indiana’s Request for Confidential Treatment.